-The proposals in the Air Quality Plan are just the latest government actions that demonstrate the changing attitudes to diesel engines.
-Registrations of diesel vehicles have dropped by almost a third (29.9%) between October 2016 and October 2017 (SMMT, November 2017) amid controversy around the fuel and its effect on the environment.
+The government proposals are just the latest actions that demonstrate the changing attitudes to diesel engines.
+Registrations of diesel vehicles have dropped by almost a third (30.7%) so far in 2018 (SMMT, November 2018) amid controversy around the fuel and its effect on the environment.

 A new T-Charge came into force in London in October 2017 targeting diesel vehicles, which consists of an £11.50 daily charge for driving the most polluting vehicles in certain parts of the city (that’s on top of the £11.50 Congestion Charge).

-Recent tax changes to new cars have also been introduced to price zero-emissions vehicles more favourably than those that run on diesel, as well as older petrol models.
-And as announced in the 2017 Autumn Budget, diesel cars will face further tax hikes as of April 2018 if they don’t meet the latest Euro 6 emissions standards when tested to new RDE real-world emissions guidelines.
+And last year, tax changes to new cars were introduced to price zero-emissions vehicles more favourably than those that run on diesel, as well as older petrol models.

 The diesel U-turn

 The latest actions to discourage motorists from using diesel prove the tide has turned against the fuel in recent years.